-- Fewer driver discount opportunities: Amica is missing a few key driver discounts, including pre-pay, low-mileage, and military discounts.
+- Fewer driver discount opportunities: Amica is missing a few key driver discounts, including pre-pay, low-mileage and military discounts.
 Consequently, it scored only 46 out of 100 in our driver discount evaluation.

-- Few online resources: There are a few FAQs on the site, but Amica lacks in-depth online materials to help customers get a complete grasp on their purchases without having to talk to someone.
+- Few online resources: There are a few FAQs on the site, but Amica lacks in-depth online materials to help customers get a complete grasp on their coverage without having to talk to someone.
 Additionally, some policy changes require direct assistance from an Amica agent, which can be time-consuming.

-State Farm is the largest car insurance company in the nation, per the Insurance Information Institute in 2018.
+State Farm is the largest car insurance company in the nation, per the Insurance Information Institute in 2019.
 Fortunately, it’s also one of the best — especially when it comes to the customer service experience.
-In 2018, State Farm received high praise from J.D.
+In 2019, State Farm received high praise from J.D.
 Power for its service interaction and claims handling.
 And of all the insured drivers we surveyed, it received the most positive remarks by far.

 State Farm also gets high marks for a pain-free shopping experience that lets prospective customers call their local agent or chat with a representative online if they have any questions.

-- Superior claims handling: No other insurer makes it easier to file a claim — a fact corroborated by its high service rating, 18,000 agents nationwide, and excellent mobile app.
-Most other auto insurers offer the basic trifecta of phone, app, and email contact to agents, but State Farm’s is the easiest to use.
+- Superior claims handling: No other insurer makes it easier to file a claim — a fact corroborated by its high service rating, 18,000 agents nationwide and excellent mobile app.
+Most other auto insurers offer the basic trifecta of phone, app and email to contact agents, but State Farm’s is the easiest to use.

 - Best online quote tool: Out of all the competition, State Farm has the simplest online quote tool.
-In less than five minutes, their tool will guide you completely through the process, replete with thorough examples of coverage options.
+In less than five minutes, its tool will guide you completely through the process, replete with thorough examples of coverage options.

-- Missing a few common driver discounts: Like Amica, State Farm lacks two extremely common discounts: pay-in-full, and automatic-pay discounts.
+- Missing a few common driver discounts: Like Amica, State Farm lacks two extremely common discounts: pay-in-full and automatic-pay discounts.
 These two discounts don’t save a ton of money, but they are definitely nice options to have.

 - Lacks a couple of important coverages: Unlike its competitors, State Farm doesn’t offer stacked uninsured motorist or new car replacement coverages.
-That could be a deal breaker for someone who lives in a state with a very high rate of uninsured drivers.
+That could be a deal-breaker for someone who lives in a state with a very high rate of uninsured drivers.

+The Hartford is only the nation’s 11th largest insurer, but it still packs a punch.
+In fact, it had the highest score in our 12-category feature evaluation (92 out of 100).
 It also offers a wide range of policy options and benefits, including rates based on how much you actually drive your car and a new car replacement program for cars totaled shortly after purchase.
 The Hartford was also the only insurer to score a perfect 100 in our vehicle-discount evaluation.

 - Mechanical breakdown coverage: Mechanical breakdown insurance helps cover the cost of repairs that aren’t covered by your car’s warranty.
 The Hartford is the only one of our top picks that includes this coverage.

-- Useful policy benefits: The company provides not only a solid set of coverage but also a great selection of policy benefits.
+- Useful policy benefits: The company provides not only a solid set of coverages, but also a great selection of policy benefits.
 For instance, frequent travelers will appreciate The Hartford’s towing and roadside assistance programs.

 - Excellent purchase experience: The Hartford is one of two national providers to receive a perfect “Overall Purchase Experience” score from J.D.
 Power.